Telekom Baskets Bonn: Moving to the Telekom Dome and the era Mike Koch

 In 2008, the Baskets moved from its previous venue, the Hardtberghalle, to the newly built Telekom Dome.
 Thus, the Telekom Baskets became Germany's first basketball club to build its own arena with adjoining training center.

 The Baskets then intensified the training of their own youth players and in the 2006–07 season started a cooperation with former rival Dragons Rhöndorf.
 Under the name SG Bonn / Rhöndorf the club sent various youth teams to Germany's prime youth divisions.
-The club's aim was to increase the number of their own players to jump into the squad of the 1st team.
+The club's aim was to increase the number of their own players to jump into the squad of the first team.
 The club's first success stories are both Fabian Thülig and Jonas Wohlfarth-Bottermann.
 Under coach Mike Koch the Baskets succeeded to the finals of the National Basketball League both in 2007–08, as well as in 2008–09.
 There, the Baskets finished runner-up to Alba Berlin and the EWE Baskets Oldenburg.
 The season 2010–11, however, was the weakest since the rise of the Telekom Baskets to Germany's first division.
 With only 14 wins and 20 defeats, the Baskets finished the season ranked 13th and missed the play-offs for only the second time in their club history.

 For the 2011–12 season Mike Koch remained head coach of the Telekom Baskets and built a new squad.
 New additions such as Benas Veikalas, Tony Gaffney, Talor Battle, Daniel Hain and Andrej Mangold and most notably former player Jared Jordan joined the team.
 Together they led the team through a regular season full of ups and downs.
-At the end they finished at the 8th spot with 18 wins and 16 defeats.
-In the quarter-finals of the playoffs, the Baskets were subject to a 1:3 result as they were beaten in 4 matches by defending champions Brose Baskets Bamberg.
+At the end they finished at the eighth spot with 18 wins and 16 defeats.
+In the quarterfinals of the playoffs, the Baskets were subject to a 3–1 loss as they were beaten in four matches by defending champions Brose Baskets Bamberg.
 The Baskets Bonn also reached the Cup final where they were also beaten by Bamberg at Bonn's own court.

 2012–13, the Baskets qualified for the play-offs again.
-Overall, the team finished the season ranked 7th in the regular season.
+Overall, the team finished the season ranked seventh in the regular season.
 A few months into the season the team was supplemented by forward Jamel McLean, who replaced Patrick Ewing Jr. In the quarterfinals, the Baskets met the EWE Baskets Oldenburg.
-There, the Baskets Bonn were eliminated with 2:3 victories after 5 games.
+There, the Baskets Bonn were eliminated in five games.
 After the season, the contract of coach Michael Koch was not extended, thus the Koch era ended after eight years as head coach of the team.
 When he left the club, he had been the longest serving head coach of the league.